buhrmi/buhrmi/README.md

 ## Hi there

-I'm a web developer living in Da Nang, Vietnam.
-It's awesome here and you should come.

-These days I spend my free time developing the technical foundation for the [Shitcoin Society](https://www.shitcoinsociety.com), an open-source trading platform and crypto-launchpad.
+I'm a web developer living in Da Nang, Vietnam, currently working on the tech stack for the [Shitcoin Society](https://www.shitcoinsociety.com), an open-source trading platform.

-All libraries and frameworks that the Shitcoin Society has developed are being made available open source:
+This tech stack currently consists of:

 - **[Inertia X](https://github.com/buhrmi/inertiax)**<br>
   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component.
 It makes it easy to create modals, sidebars, etc with Inertia.